Skip to main content

 We know that emotions can trigger VAS reactions (18,19).
 In this mental exposure protocol, auriculotherapy points are temporarily activated and provide therapeutic access.

-The auriculotherapy point is histologically defined by a neurovascular complex (20), sensitive to light on both the diagnostic and therapeutic sides.
+The auriculotherapy point is definable histologically by a neurovascular complex (20), sensitive to light on the diagnostic as well as therapeutic side.
 The rapidity of action of the therapeutic effect suggests a neurological pathway supported by the neurologic vegetative system.

-It confirms the first results of the 2021 (14) study on 29 patients also treated with blue light.
+It confirms the first results of the 2021 (14) study on 29 patients also treated in blue light.
 The results after one month are excellent and comparable with the first study.
 Validity Of Cognition (VOC) is 6.19/7 for this study (2023) versus 6.05/7 for 2021.
-Its favorable results in more than 90% of cases are comparable with the two publications of Dr. ASIS.
-The most frequently treated auricle structures were the prefrontal cortex, frontal cortex hypothalamus, O’, limbic structures, R zone (Bourdiol point), and the thalamus.
+Its favorable results in more than 90% of cases are comparable with the two publications of Dr ASIS.
+The most frequently treated auricle structures were the prefrontal cortex, frontal cortex hypothalamus, O’, limbic structures, R zone (Bourdiol point) and the thalamus.

-Patients reported significant psychological and physical well-being after this single session.
-The symptoms of PTSD decreased significantly after the correction of this flashback.
-The neurovegetative system appears to equilibrate after treatment with auricular chromotherapy.
-Further studies are needed to confirm this approach with Kodak F98 light on the auricle.
+Patients reported much psychological but also physical well-being after this one session.
+The symptoms of PTSD decrease strongly after the correction of this flashback.
+The neurovegetative system seems to equilibrate after treatment in auricular chromotherapy.
+Further studies are needed to confirm this approach with colour Kodak F98 light on the auricle.

 CONCLUSION

-Auricular chromotherapy is an additional technique in the therapeutic arsenal as well as Eye Movement Desensitization and Reprocessing (EMDR), hypnosis, and cognitive behavioral therapies for the correction of symptoms of chronic post-traumatic stress.
-Its rapidity of action and its unoccupied nature are significant assets.
+Auricular chromotherapy is an additional technique in the therapeutic arsenal as well as Eye- Movement Desensitization Reprocessing (EMDR), hypnosis and cognitive behavioral therapies for the correction of symptoms of chronic stress post traumatic.
+Its rapidity of action, its unoccupied nature are significant assets.
 This study offers hope for those affected and resisting other traumatic image with prolonged exposure (PE) methods.

 REFERENCES

-3 Nogier P. From Auriculotherapy to Auriculomedicine Editions Maisonneuve.
+3 Nogier P. De l’auriculothérapie à l’auriculomédecine Editions Maisonneuve.
 1981.

 4 Nogier P. La perception du signal du pouls.
 Revue d’auriculomédecine 28.23 1982.